woossi0/suite/docs/usermanual/source/install/mac/tomcat/tomcat.rst

         sudo ln -s /usr/local/apache-tomcat-8.5.4 /Library/Tomcat
         sudo chown -R [YOUR_USERNAME] /Library/Tomcat
         sudo chmod +x /Library/Tomcat/bin/*.sh

+    .. note:: The previous commands may need to be modified slightly, depending on whether a different release of Tomcat was obtained.

 #.
 To optimize performance switch into the :file:`/Library/Tomcat/bin` folder.
 Create a new file :file:`setenv.sh`.